TheBookKnight/udacity-lessons/Machine Learning for Trading/2 Working with Multiple Stocks/README.md

 # Working with Multiple Stocks

+**Prerequisites to run this:**
+1. `cd` into this subdirectory
+2. Run `uv sync` to install script dependencies

 ## Plotting multiple stocks

-To see how to plot multiple stocks, use the _plotting-stocks.py_.
+With the _plotting-stocks.py_, this shows how to align multiple stocks to a common trading calendar and to clean the data (of NaN values).

-### How to run
+### How to run *plotting-stocks.py*

-1. `cd` into this subdirectory
-2. Run `pipenv install <LIBRARY>` to install script dependencies
+Run `uv run plotting-stocks.py` to run script

+## How to run *slice-and-plot-two-stocks.py*

-3. Run `pipenv run python plotting-stocks.py` to run script
+Run `uv run slice-and-plot-stokcs.py` to run script

 ## Where to Get Stock Data